-ESTIMATED ELECTRICITY OUTAGES AS OF 6:00 AM AST 12/13/2017 Impacted Territory Total Average Peak Load (MW) Total Average Peak Load Percentage of Pre-Storm Capacity Puerto Rico ~1600 61.40%
+ESTIMATED ELECTRICITY OUTAGES AS OF 6:00 AM AST 12/20/2017 Impacted Territory Total Average Peak Load (MW) Total Average Peak Load Percentage of Pre-Storm Capacity Puerto Rico 1,687 65.40%

-- As of 6:00 AM AST, December 13, Puerto Rico reported that restored load was 61.4% of normal peak load (normal peak load is generally between 2500 and 3000 MW). - NOTE: Due to technical limitations, PREPA is not able to provide the number or percentage of customers without power.
+- As of 6:00 AM AST, December 20, Puerto Rico reported that restored load was 65.40% of normal peak load (normal peak load is generally between 2500 and 3000 MW). - O NOTE: Due to technical limitations, PREPA is not able to provide the number or percentage of customers without power.
 As such, the current metric for restoration progress is the percent of normal peak load that has been restored.
 The percent of normal peak load restored is not a direct proxy for the number of customers restored.
-DOE will begin reporting customer level data as soon as the information is available. - As of December 13, a total of 69 out of 78 municipalities on Puerto Rico are at least partially energized.
-A map listing of these areas is available at: status.pr/Maps/Map/AEE. - On December 13, the U.S. Army Corps of Engineers (USACE) reported 71.4% of Puerto Rico's 56 transmission centers are functioning. - On December 13, USACE reported 82.7% of Puerto Rico's 342 substations are functioning. - On December 13, USACE reported 76% of transmission lines or line segments have been restored on Puerto Rico. - It is expected that a significant number of weather-heads, the service drop entry point where power lines enter a building, will need to be repaired or replaced.
-PREPA will work to coordinate efforts to have weather-heads repaired in sync with distribution feeder repairs to ensure customers are able to receive power as the distribution system is restored. - As of December 13, there are 3,476 personnel supporting restoration efforts. - DOE is coordinating with PREPA, FEMA, the U.S. Army Corps of Engineers (USACE), and industry to support restoration efforts, including providing technical subject matter experts and to felicitating mutual assistance. - On Monday, October 16, USACE awarded a contract to Fluor to support transmission and distribution systems restoration efforts on Puerto Rico. - On Wednesday, October 18, USACE awarded a contract to PowerSecure for the repair of the distribution system in the western region of Puerto Rico. - On October 31, PREPA formally requested mutual assistance from industry for restoration efforts across the Territory.
+DOE will begin reporting customer level data as soon as the information is available. - As of December 20, a total of 69 out of 78 municipalities on Puerto Rico are at least partially energized.
+A map listing of these areas is available at: status.pr/Maps/Map/AEE. - On December 19, the U.S. Army Corps of Engineers (USACE) reported 71.4% of Puerto Rico's 56 transmission centers are functioning. - On December 19, USACE reported 83.3% of Puerto Rico's 342 substations are functioning. - As of December 19, PREPA reported a total of 3,764 field workers are assisting in the restoration of transmission and distribution systems. - Within the next 7 to 14 days, PREPA anticipates installing an additional 25 MW of generation in Yabucoa to supply the eastern part of the island. - A significant number of weather-heads, the service drop entry point where power lines enter a building, are expected to need repair or replacement.
+PREPA will work to coordinate efforts to have weather-heads repaired in sync with distribution feeder repairs to ensure customers are able to receive power as the distribution system is restored. - DOE is coordinating with PREPA, FEMA, the U.S. Army Corps of Engineers (USACE), and industry to support restoration efforts, including providing technical subject matter experts and to felicitating mutual assistance. - On Monday, October 16, USACE awarded a contract to Fluor to support transmission and distribution systems restoration efforts on Puerto Rico and USACE awarded a second contact to Fluor on December 1. - o On Wednesday, October 18, USACE awarded a contract to PowerSecure for the repair of the distribution system in the western region of Puerto Rico. - On October 31, PREPA formally requested mutual assistance from industry for restoration efforts across the Territory.
 DOE, FEMA, USACE, and PREPA have been working closely with industry to facilitate the additional mutual assistance and ensure that additional resources are appropriately integrated into ongoing efforts.